Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Introduction

 \subsection{Summary of Sections and Results}

-\begin{labeling}{summary} \item [Section 1:] In the background section we give a brief introduction to the \(\LFP{k}\) factorisation homology of oriented surfaces.
-We also define the algebra of invariants.
+\begin{description} \item [Section 1:] In the background section we give a brief introduction to the \(\LFP{k}\) factorisation homology of oriented surfaces.
+We also define the algebra of \(\qgroup{\mathfrak{g}}\)-invariants.
 We conclude this section by recalling the definitions of reduction systems, PBW bases and the Diamond lemma.